shreystechtips/pythonbytes/projects/adventure/README.md

  * Both expressions return True and the **and** makes the whole if evalution True...
    * ...so I see the success message and I move onwards in the adventure

+Often these text adventures require you to pick up useful items.
+You can keep these in a separate list called **inventory** and only permit players to do certain things if they have the key item in their inventory list.